snaheth/azure-resource-manager-rpc/v1.0/common-api-contracts.md

             "enabled": {
                 "type": bool,
                 "metadata": {
 "description": "(Optional) Discouraged to include in resource definition.
-Only needed where it is possible to disable all encryption for a resource (including non-CMK platform encryption).
+Only needed where it is possible to disable platform (AKA infrastructure) encryption.
 Azure SQL TDE is an example of this.”
                 }
             }
             "cmkEncryption": {